-Over ten years ago, I wrote my first covered call, and I’ve written hundreds of covered calls since then.
+Over ten years ago, I sold my first covered call, and I’ve sold hundreds of covered calls since then.

 Is Living Off Covered Calls Possible?

 I’ll write about each of these factors in more detail below.
-Several of these factors are rarely mentioned by most covered call gurus, yet they are crucial to keeping your covered call income flowing consistently and your investment risk under control.
+Several of these factors are rarely mentioned by covered call promoters, yet they are crucial to keeping your covered call income flowing consistently and your investment risk under control.

 1. The amount of capital allocated to covered call writing